 In fact, biologist Joseph Miller argues that a human mission to Mars is necessary to check the results of that experiment.
 A tiny camera is enough to record the movement of bacteria on the surface of the planet.

-A research team led by Miller have decided to re-examine data from the Viking mission.
+A research team led by Miller decided to re-examine data from the Viking mission.
 According to the primary interpretation, the mission’s robots had collected inorganic matter.
 The team of Miller put these results under doubt.
 The researchers took the initial data collected by the Vikings and estimated their complexity.

-Since living systems are more complex than non-biological processes, the idea was to examine the results of the experiment from purely arithmetical point of view.
+Since living systems are more complex than non-biological processes, the idea was to examine the results of the experiment from a purely arithmetical point of view.

 “Based on what we have done so far, I would say that I am 99% sure that there is life up there“.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.